opendatahub-io/opendatahub-community/README.md

 ## Open Data Hub Guidelines
 To contribute new ideas such as new features or components to Open Data Hub please follow the new [component proposal guidelines](GuidelinesForNewComponents.md).
 ## Open Data Hub Community Meetings
-Communty meeting for Open Data Hub are scheduled bi-weekly on Mondays at 12:00pm EST.
+Communty meeting for Open Data Hub are scheduled monthly on Mondays at 12:00pm EST.